 Probation is a criminal sentence; parole is one way of completing a criminal sentence of incarceration.
 In most jurisdictions, first-time offenders are considered for probation, particularly if their offense was nonviolent.
 A person placed on probation is typically given a jail or prison sentence that is suspended as long as the person abides by the terms and conditions of probation.

-Typically, an offender has been sentenced to an indeterminate or range of years in prison.
-After the offender has served the minimum amount of time authorized, the parole board decides if the offender is ready to be released from incarceration to finish out the sentence on parole.
+Typically, an offender is sentenced to an indeterminate range of years in prison.
+After the offender has served the minimum authorized time, the parole board decides if the offender is ready to be released from incarceration to finish out the sentence on parole.

-Parole boards consider the nature and seriousness of the crime, the views of the victim, the progress the offender made in prison, how crowded the prison is, and whether the offender has a someplace to go in the community.
+Parole boards consider the nature and seriousness of the crime, the views of the victim, the progress the offender made in prison, how crowded the prison is, and whether the offender has someplace to go in the community.
 If parole is granted, the offender will have to abide by terms and conditions similar to those for probation for a specified period of time.
-If he or she completes the parole period, the criminal sentence is discharged.
+If they complete the parole period, the criminal sentence is discharged.

 How does a district attorney decide which criminals to charge?